chloroExtractorTeam/chloroExtractor/README.md

 ## Example
 An example data set can be downloaded from zenodo.
 As example we download the dataset into a folder and run chloroExtractor with the input files.

-For preparation, a folder will be created and a example dataset will be downloaded:
+For preparation, a folder will be created and an example dataset will be downloaded:

 ```shell
 # create a folder for the testrun